Skip to main content

 Work Environment:

-The physical environment requires the employee to work both inside and outside in heat/cold, wet/humid, and dry/arid conditions.
-Some work duties of this position are performed within a school environment, with standard office equipment and school equipment available.
+The physical environment requires the employee to work inside and outside in heat/cold, wet/humid, and dry/arid conditions.
+Some duties of this position are performed within a school environment, with standard office equipment and school equipment available.

 • Trinity Area School District is looking for a full-time hall/traffic monitor.
 This job would require the candidate to work forty hours per week and be able to work both indoors and outdoors during possible inclement weather.
 The candidate is responsible for maintaining a safe and orderly environment within the school premises by overseeing student movement in hallways and common areas.
 Key duties include monitoring hallways during class transitions, the school cafeteria during lunch periods, and directing traffic during arrival and dismissal times.
 This would require the directing of school transportation and also pedestrian and vehicular traffic during arrival and dismissal times to ensure the safety of students and staff.
 The ideal candidate will possess strong communication and interpersonal skills and a proactive approach to problem-solving.
 This job will pay seventeen dollars per hour and also full medical benefits.